5 Signs of a Blood Clot

 Clots, though, aren’t always a good thing.
 Sometimes a clot forms in veins deep within your body, and it won’t always dissolve on its own.
 If the clot remains immobile, it’s generally harmless.
 However, there’s a risk that it could break free and travel elsewhere in your body, quickly escalating into a life-threatening situation.

-At Dallas Vein Institute in Dallas, Texas, double board-certified vascular and interventional radiologist Dr. Dev Batra has dedicated his life to diagnosing and treating vein problems.
+At Texas Vascular Institute in Dallas, Texas, double board-certified vascular and interventional radiologist Dr. Dev Batra has dedicated his life to diagnosing and treating vein problems.
 He also understands how important it is that his patients learn how to recognize the signs of a blood clot, so they can seek medical help in a timely fashion.
 Here’s what he wants you to know.

 Types of blood clots